 Productions of Canadian plays which have been staged in English at the NAC include Thirteen Hands by Carol Shields; Elsinore by Robert Lepage; High Life by Lee MacDougall; The Drawer Boy (2001/02) by Michael Healey; a world premiere of After the Orchard by Jason Sherman (2005, dir.
 Marti Maraden); The Donnellys: Sticks and Stones by James Reaney in a co-production with the Stratford Festival; Red Sky Productions’ Cariboo Song by Tomson Highway and Raven Stole the Sun by Drew Hayden Taylor; Earshot by Morris Panych in a co-production with Crow’s Theatre, Toronto (2006); Copper Thunderbird by Marie Clements (2007); Vimy by Vern Thiessen (dir.
 Linda Moore in a co-production with Great Canadian Theatre Company); Salt-Water Moon (2011) by David French (dir.
 Micheline Chevrier).
 Under the direction of Hinton, the NAC also co-produced an Indigenous version of King Lear with Native Earth Performing Arts (2012).
 Set in Canada in 1608, it featured August Schellenberg as Lear, with Tantoo Cardinal as Regan, Jani Lauzon as Cordelia, Lorne Cardinal as Albany, and Craig Lauzon as Kent.
 The 2012-13 season included Sanctuary Song by Marjorie Chan and Abigail Richardson-Schulte.
 In 2017, NAC hosted Children of God by Corey Payette, a co-production of urban ink productions and Raven Theatre -- a musical which recounts the trauma of the residential school system.

 The French company of the NAC has prospered under artistic directors Jean Herbiet, André Brassard, Robert Lepage, Denis Marleau (appointed 2000), Wajdi Mouawad (appointed 2008), and Brigitte Haentjens (2012).
+Director, playwright and actor Mani Soleymanlou was appointed AD in 2021.
 The French company has made a policy of co-producing with Quebec companies to keep costs down.
 For the 2005/06 season, it featured two plays by Quebec writer Normand Chaurette: Les Reines, directed by Denis Marleau, and La Société de Métis, directed by Joël Beddows, Artistic Director of Ottawa’s Théâtre La Catapulte.